Workflow Overviews¶

 nuances can affect the development and behavior of developed emulator.
 Interactive emulation can

-be as simple as a console that pong
+be as simple as a console that pong’s to your ping message, or emulates an entire vehicle

 based on artificial stimuli.